Yellowstone bison gores Colorado man, causes arm injury - KTVZ

 Yellowstone bison gores Colorado man, causes arm injury

 YELLOWSTONE NATIONAL PARK, Wyo.
-(AP) — A bull bison gored a Colorado man in Yellowstone National Park this week, park officials said.
+(AP) — A Colorado man who Yellowstone National Park officials say got too close to a bison was thrown by the animal while trying to get himself and a child away from danger.

 The 34-year-old man from Colorado Springs was walking with his family near Giant Geyser in the Old Faithful area on Monday when a bull bison charged the group, park officials said.

+The man grabbed the child and was thrown by the bison while still holding the child.
+They both got up and ran away.

-The man was taken to Eastern Idaho Medical Center for treatment of his injuries, park officials said.
+The man was taken to Eastern Idaho Medical Center for treatment of injuries to his arm, park officials said.
 His name was not released.

 The incident is under investigation.